Phyllis Baker Hammond: Awards and achievements

-Hammond received a National Endowment for the Arts Grant (1981), Ragdale Artists Community Fellowship (1990), and the Women in Design International Compendium Certificate of Outstanding Achievement (1986).
-She was a finalist for the Sculpture Garden at the University of West Florida (1991) and received multiple sculpture and art awards from various institutions.
-In 2009, she was awarded the Museum of Greenery, Flowers and Sculpture Prize in Japan's Ube Tokiwa Museum's International Biennale sculpture competition for her 10-foot piece "Redefining Space."
+Hammond received a National Endowment for the Arts Grant in 1981, a Ragdale Artists Community Fellowship in 1990, and the Women in Design International Compendium Certificate of Outstanding Achievement in 1986.
+She was a finalist for the Sculpture Garden at the University of West Florida in 1991 and received multiple sculpture and art awards from various institutions.
+In 2009, she was awarded the Museum of Greenery, Flowers, and Sculpture Prize at the Ube Tokiwa Museum's International Biennale sculpture competition in Japan for her 10-foot piece Redefining Space.

 Later life and legacy

-In 1998, Hammond relocated from Scarborough, New York, to East Hampton, New York, where she created a custom-built studio and sculpture garden designed by Charles Forberg, the architect of LongHouse Reserve.
-Hammond was also an early advocate for art therapy, teaching young women at Bellevue Hospital how to create forms in clay.
+In 1998, Hammond relocated from Scarborough, New York, to East Hampton, New York, where she worked in a custom-built studio and sculpture garden designed by Charles Forberg, architect of LongHouse Reserve.
+She was also an early advocate for art therapy and taught young women at Bellevue Hospital how to create forms in clay.

 Death

 Hammond died on October 23, 2024, in Los Angeles, California.
-Private services were held at the Getty Center in Los Angeles and on Cape Cod, with burial at Oak Grove Cemetery in Falmouth, Massachusetts.
+Private services were held at the Getty Center in Los Angeles and on Cape Cod, and she was buried at Oak Grove Cemetery in Falmouth, Massachusetts.